avigrondz/sora-watermark-remover/STRIPE_SETUP_GUIDE.md

 Use any future expiry date and any 3-digit CVC.

-### 4.2 Test Flow
+### 5.2 Test Flow
 1. Start your application
 2. Register/login as a user
 3. Go to pricing page
+4. Test subscription plans:
-4. Click "Choose Monthly" or "Choose Yearly"
+   - Click "Choose Monthly" or "Choose Yearly"
-5. You should be redirected to Stripe Checkout
+   - You should be redirected to Stripe Checkout
-6. Use test card details
+   - Use test card details
-7. Complete payment
+   - Complete payment
-8. You should be redirected back to dashboard with success message
+   - You should be redirected back to dashboard with success message
+   - Check that credits were allocated (20 for monthly, 300 for yearly)
+5. Test credit purchases:
+   - Go to the "Additional Credits" section
+   - Click "Purchase Credits" on any credit pack
+   - Complete payment with test card
+   - Verify credits were added to your account
+6. Test video processing:
+   - Upload a video (should deduct 1 credit)
+   - Verify credit count decreased

 ## 🔍 Step 5: Verify Integration